 - If you can, work outside so you don't bring the smell into the house or get the oil on the carpet, furniture or other household items.

-- Shower thoroughly in hot water after using any de-skunking solution.
+- Shower thoroughly with hot water after using any de-skunking solution.

 - If clothing or other items have been heavily sprayed by the skunk, you may want to simply discard them, as the fabric can hold skunk odor for a very long time.